Online Master of Public Health Degree

 42 Total Credits

-14 Courses
+15 Courses

-Shenandoah’s online Master of Public Health degree can be earned in as little as 18 months and requires you to complete 14 total courses, including 11 core courses, one elective and two practicum experiences.
+Shenandoah’s online Master of Public Health degree can be earned in as little as 18 months and requires you to complete 15 total courses, including 12 core courses, one elective and two practicum experiences.
+You can also enhance your studies through the Global Experiential Learning (GEL) Program, which offers immersive international experiences for elective credit.
 Courses are rooted in rural population health and explore the environmental impacts on public health, principles of epidemiology, biostatistics, program planning and more.

 Online MPH Program Highlights